kullu1991/Chromecast-remote/README.md

 # Chromecast-remote
 created using pychromecast and tkinter.
-Creates basic func of chromecast
+Creates basic func of chromecast remote